theolampert/Quilt/README.md

 # Quilt

 An (incomplete) Swift implementation of operation-based CRDTs for rich text editing, inspired by Ink & Switch's Peritext essay.
-Intended to be used by a higher level API (see QuiltString).
+Intended to be used by a higher level API (see https://github.com/theolampert/QuiltString).

 ## Features